MaliusMartin/8051-Microcontroller-projects-simulation/VISITOR REG WITH DEP TRACKING/README.md

 * This README provides a general overview.
 Refer to the project's code comments for detailed implementation specifics.
 * The project is designed for simulation purposes.
 Adaptations might be necessary for real-world hardware deployment.

+###NB
+please make sure the ROM.bin is available in project directory or create one before simulation.
 ## Contributors

 - [Walid Waziri](https://github.com/liderwally)